 Portland / Vancouver Metro – The Dalles – Hermiston OR & Tri Cities WA

-Fats, oils, and grease (FOG) is your plumbing system’s worst nightmare.
-If these substances go down the drain they will thicken and coat the inside of your pipes, leading to clogged sewer lines and backups into your restaurant.
+Fats, oils, and grease (FOG) are your plumbing system’s worst nightmare.
+If these substances end up in the drain, they’ll thicken and coat your pipes.
+This can lead to clogged sewer lines and backups in your restaurant.

 Types of Commercial Grease Traps

-• Hydromechanical grease traps: Uses gravity and heat to separate the grease and oil from wastewater
+- Hydromechanical grease traps: Use gravity and heat to separate the grease and oil from wastewater

-• Gravity-operated grease interceptors: Has multiple compartments to slow the water for FOG separation
+- Gravity-operated grease interceptors: Have multiple compartments to slow the water for FOG separation

-• Automatic grease removal units (AGUs): Uses mechanical and electrical components to skim and remove nearly 100% of all FOG
+- Automatic grease removal units (AGUs): Use mechanical and electrical components to skim and remove nearly 100% of all FOG

 Signs Your Grease Trap Needs to Be Pumped